aragon/aragon-monthly/docs/contributors/columnists.md

 Want to start a regular column on Aragon Monthly?

-[Submit your proposed column](https://github.com/aragon/aragon-monthly/issues/new) for community feedback following the [Column Proposal Guide](coming_soon)!
+[Submit your proposed column](https://github.com/aragon/aragon-monthly/issues/new) for community feedback following the [Guide for submitting new Articles](../guides/guide_for_submitting_articles.md)!